New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 Made valid and invalid patterns checks more robust.

+### 0.0.6

+Continued making valid and invalid patterns checks more robust.

 ## Extension Development

 Development of the extension can be done as follows: